 If you’re a Costco member, you already know about their extremely generous return policy.
 It’s common knowledge that this multi-billion dollar organization bends over backward to take care of its members.
 Purchasing a car is shopping on a much larger scale; this isn’t your grocery bill we are talking about.

-If Costco cares so much about your happiness when you purchase a couple hundred dollars’ worth of groceries, imagine how much they’ll care when you buy a new car.
+If Costco cares so much about your happiness when you purchase a couple hundred dollars’ worth of groceries, imagine how much they’ll care when you buy new cars.
 Costco aims to ensure that no customer is dissatisfied with the large amount of money they spend on purchasing a vehicle.

 Because they only work with a select number of dealers, they can offer superior customer support through the process.
 Even if you find a scratch after the sale, Costco will work to mediate the discussion between you and the dealer.
 They believe in advocating for their members.